 Nutrition Services can help to delay much more expensive medical and institutional services.
 Consistent with ACL's commitment to target services to those most in need, approximately 71 percent of home-delivered meal recipients have annual incomes at or below \$20,000.
 Meals are especially important to the survival of the nearly 61 percent of Home-delivered recipients (and 49 percent of Congregate recipients) who report these meals as half or more of their food intake for the day and for the 42 percent of home-delivered meal recipients with severe disabilities who are projected to be served by these programs.
-Percent of the disability is frequently an eligibility requirement for more costly nursing home admission.
+Percent of the disabilities is particularly important to serve since this level of disability is frequently an eligibility requirement for more costly nursing home admission.